geevi/home2.0/content/teaching/adv-math-structs/index.md

 +++

 This course is intended to familiarize the students with the types of mathematical reasoning found in theoretical research on computing and communications.
-The course contains a broad set of intermediate and advanced level topics in Algebra and Combinatorics.
+The course contains a broad set of intermediate and advanced level topics in Algebra, Combinatorics, Probability and Graph Theory.

 **Goal**: By the end of the course, students should be able to read and understand research papers with algebraic/combinatorial reasoning.
 They should should be able to write concise and clear proofs.